kennethy/rust-lang/ch11/README.md

 cargo test --test [PATTERN]
 ```

 Utils are named with the special name `mod.rs`.
+They would not show when running `cargo test --test`.